akmur/alex-11ty/posts/2019-01-02-coding-is-easy.md

 You will think &#8220;I am worst than the others&#8221;, &#8220;I should not do this job&#8221;, &#8220;I am a fraud.&#8221;.
 These thoughts will start cropping up when your skills are improving, they probably reflect the fact that you realize you will never know everything.

 Just know that these thoughts are normal, they occur to every developer.
 However, they also are not true.
-Learn to live with them, and don&#8217;t give them too much weight.
+Learn to live with them, and don't give them too much weight.

 ## Ask me anything

 Feel free to hit me up with any question you might have, especially when starting out.
-On Twitter I am [@akmur][5], I&#8217;ll do my best to point you in the right direction.
+On Twitter I am [@akmur][5], I'll do my best to point you in the right direction.

 [1]: https://teamtreehouse.com/
 [2]: https://gomakethings.com/